 1. Assess the effectiveness of corrective actions for identifying, evaluating, and correcting deficiencies involving human performance.

-2. Review specific problem areas and issues identified by inspections to determine if concerns exist in the human performance cross-cutting area components as detailed in IMC 0310, Cross-Cutting Areas
+2. Review specific problem areas and issues identified by inspections to determine if concerns exist in the human performance cross-cutting area components as detailed in IMC 0310, “Aspects Within CrossCutting Areas.”

 3. Conduct EP Emergency Response Organization Performance-Drills, in accordance with IP 82001, “Evaluation of Emergency Preparedness” with a sampling of shift crews and management teams to assess their ability to implement the Emergency Plan.